arihantchoudhary/Klarity/architect/rag-bot/readme.md

 # RAG Document Processing System

-This is a web-based RAG (Retrieval-Augmented Generation) system that allows you to upload documents and query them using natural language.

-## Setup

 1. Clone the repository:

 ```bash
 git clone <repository-url>
 cd rag-bot
 ```

 2. Create a virtual environment and activate it:

 ```bash
 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate
 ```

 3. Install dependencies:

 ```bash
 pip install -r requirements.txt
 ```